ros2/ros2_documentation/source/Tutorials/Using-ROS2-Launch-For-Large-Projects.rst

       ])

 This launch file starts the ``turtlesim_node`` node that starts the turtlesim simulation.
-In addition to that we declared parameters that are passed to our nodes.
+In addition to that, we declared parameters that are passed to our nodes.
-This makes it easy to declare constants used for particular robot setup.
+This makes it easy to declare constants used for a particular robot setup.

-2 Loading parameters from yaml file
+2 Loading parameters from YAML file
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Now create a ``turtlesim_world_2.launch.py`` file.